JasonChow320/dot_config_lol/README.md

 ## Manual installation

-If you would like to manually install each software and configurations, below is the list of setups you need to use with the configuration
+If you would like to manually install each software and configuration, below is the list of setup you need to install alongside with the configuration

 ## apt installs